UST-QuAntiL/qhana-plugin-runner/docs/adr/0014-add-recipe-data-type.md

 ## Use Cases

 * PCA is computed once, but new points may have to be fitted to the same PCA instance
-* Reccomendations for plugin usage
+* Recommendations for plugin usage
 * Human driven workflows

 ## Considered Options